Information and Resources Related to HNU's Closure

 For more information about supporting HNU for Spring 2023 , please contact Mary Boivin-McGhee (firstname.lastname@example.org), VP for University Advancement.

-Due to the closure of the University after the spring semester, Holy Names University is in the process of identifying a custodian of records, which will take over transcript issuance at the appropriate time.
-Students will always be able to secure an official transcript.
-Once records are transferred to the custodian, information about ordering the transcript will be updated.
-Until then, please continue to use the links below for transcript ordering.
+Due to the closure of the University after the spring semester, HNU is in the process of identifying a custodian of records to take over transcript issuance.
+Students and alumni will always be able to secure an official transcript.
+Once records are transferred to the custodian, information about ordering transcripts will be updated.
+Until then, please follow the following steps to order transcripts and diplomas.

 How to order transcripts